drio/consul-local/README.md

 does not read the service tags, we have to create the [url-prefix entries](https://fabiolb.net/quickstart/) manually.

-To do so, run: `cd ../; make kv/fabio/add`.
+To do so, run: `make kv/fabio/add`.
 Notice that will add all the necessary prefixes for all the services.
 If you are watching the fabio log, you should see the new entries appearing.
 You can also check the fabio UI.